-Representing B&N Group (including B&N BANK, RostBank and MDM Bank) in the recovery of over US$105 million from Otkritie, Globex and Transcapitalbank, as well as representing the client in over 23 cases relating to the bankruptcy of legal entities
+Representing B&N Group (including B&N BANK, RostBank and MDM Bank) in the recovery of over US$105m from a number of Russian banks, as well as representing the client in over 23 cases relating to the bankruptcy of legal entities

-Representing JSC Arktikgaz (a joint venture between Novatek and Gazprom Neft) in the case of insolvency of a contractor in the course of contesting transactions allegedly designed to benefit the client to the tune of app.
-US$12 million.
+Representing JSC Arktikgaz in the case of insolvency of a contractor in the course of contesting transactions allegedly designed to benefit the client to the tune of app.
+US$12m.

 Representing the temporary managers (KPMG) appointed by an English court and the companies under their control in more than 25 sets of court proceedings in relation to illegally transferred Russian assets controlled by Mukhtar Ablyazov, the former chairman of the Kazakh BTA Bank.

-Advising JSC Gazpromneft-Aero on Transaero airline’s bankruptcy case with regard to contesting 1.5 billion dollars in claims brought by lenders/lessors on the basis of dozens of English-law-governed lease contracts and related agreements (including coordinating specialists in English and Russian law and arranging for expert reports).
+Advising the aviation fuel supplier company on Transaero airline’s bankruptcy case with regard to contesting US$1.4bn in claims brought by lenders/lessors on the basis of dozens of English-law-governed lease contracts and related agreements (including coordinating specialists in English and Russian law and arranging for expert reports).

 Representing B&N Bank Group (including PJSC MDM Bank, JSC Rost Bank, LLC Politex and LLC FK Rost) in the insolvency cases of 4 individuals who were the beneficiaries of certain debtor companies and the sureties for the debts of such companies owed to our clients.

-Defending German senior executives of a Russian company (and a major German holding) from subsidiary liability amounting to US$7.5 million.
+Defending German senior executives of a Russian company (and a major German holding) from subsidiary liability amounting to US$7.5m.
 The case is complicated by numerous incidents and negative testimony given by former employees of the debtor, the participant, and the general director of the debtor.